HOME

 ITALY, the Christmas issue of 2006 shows Jacopo Bassano's Adoration of the Magi,

-which is, as indicated on the stamp, in the Chapel of La Civiltá Cattolica, Scott 2778
+which is, as indicated on the stamp, in the chapel of the Jesuit publication, La Civiltá Cattolica, Scott 2778

 A Jesuit Altar